LGBTQ history in California: 2000s

 In 2007, California became the first US state to allow same-sex couples to visit each other in conjugal visits.
 On August 27, 2007, Don Norte, one of the first openly gay Republican appointees to a governing body in Sacramento, was appointed by California Governor Arnold Schwarzenegger to the California Governor's Committee on Employment of People with Disabilities.
 Don Norte and Kevin Norte's association as grassroots leaders with Log Cabin Republicans (LCR) against the Proposition 8 ballot movement on a state level was documented by Ryan J. Davis.
 Ryan J. Davis, Davis flew out to Hollywood near the end of February to join a coalition of gay activists to lobby Gov. Schwarzenegger and First Lady Maria Shriver to publicly oppose the Family Research Council's Anti-Gay Marriage initiative.
 According to Davis, one of the group's main organizers, Kevin Norte, wrote on The California Log Cabin blog, "Someone had to fire the first shot.
 We did.
 We had some powerhouses there and the message was clear.
 We were not going away."

 As reported in The Huffington Post, the coalition had a broad base, including Matt Foreman (former executive director, The National Gay and Lesbian Task Force), Damon Romine (former entertainment media director, GLAAD), Geoff Kors (former executive director, Equality California), Charles Robbins (executive director, The Trevor Project), John Duran (president, Equality California, and city councilperson West Hollywood), Charles Moran, the Log Cabin Republicans' former LA Chapter president and LCR-CA VP, 2010, James Vaughn (former LCR CA director)], and the organizers, Don Norte (Governor's Committee on Labor for People With Disabilities) and Kevin Norte (LCR CA member, and former LCR-PAC board of directors).

 On April 11, 2008, Governor Schwarzenegger officially announced his opposition to the initiative at LCR's National Convention.
 At Log Cabin's 2009 convention, Kevin Norte received the group's "Grassroots Leader Award".
 In May 2008, the California Supreme Court struck down Proposition 22 in In re Marriage Cases.
 On June 2, 2008, Proposition 8 qualified for the November ballot in California.
 On June 16, 2008, same sex marriage became legal in California.
 On November 4, 2008, the Supreme Court ruling was struck down by when Proposition 8 passed in California, resulting in nationwide protests and judicial cases.
 Proposition 8 added the void text of Proposition 22 that "only marriage between a man and a woman is valid or recognized in California" into the California Constitution.
 On November 5, 2008, Proposition 8 went into effect.
-In October 2009, LGBT activist Amy Andre was appointed as executive director of the San Francisco Pride Celebration Committee, making her San Francisco Pride's first bisexual woman of color executive director.
+In October 2009, LGBTQ activist Amy Andre was appointed as executive director of the San Francisco Pride Celebration Committee, making her San Francisco Pride's first bisexual woman of color executive director.
 Also in 2009, the Supreme Court upheld Proposition 8 in Strauss v.
 Horton but also upheld the same sex marriages that were performed between June 16 to November 5.
 In 2010, however, Perry v.
 Schwarzenegger resulted in a victory for same-sex couples, by declaring Proposition 8 unconstitutional.